-In addition to applications for communication and control technologies, a new area of BCI application has emerged in rehabilitation research [36, 37].
-It has been proposed that BCIs may have value in neurorehabilitation by reinforcing the use of damaged neural pathways [38].
-For example, some studies have demonstrated that motor imagery can help to restore motor function for stroke patients [39-41].
+In addition to applications for communication and control technologies, a new area of BCI application has emerged in rehabilitation research [33] (see also chapter "Brain-Computer Interface in Neurorehabilitation" in this book).
+It has been proposed that BCIs may have value in neurorehabilitation by reinforcing the use of damaged neural pathways [34].
+For example, some studies have demonstrated that motor imagery can help to restore motor function for stroke patients [35-37].
 Based on these findings, positive rehabilitation training directed by motor intention should have a better efficiency than conventional passive training.
 Figure 9 shows such a device used for lower limb rehabilitation.
 Imagination of foot movement will start the device, while a resting state without foot movement imagination will stop the training.
 This system still needs further clinical investigation in the future to confirm its superiority.

-Fig.9.
-A system used for lower limb rehabilitation.
+Fig. 9 A system used for lower limb rehabilitation.
 The motor imagery based BCI is used to control the device.
-Positive rehabilitation training is performed in accordance with the concurrent motor imagery of foot movement.
+Positive rehabilitation training is performed in accordance with the concurrent motor imagery of foot movement